nfriedly/dog-food/README.md

 <br>
 🔴 Red indicates the dog has not been fed her current meal
 <br>
-🔵 Blue indicates the doof is either opened now, or the microcontroller has rebooted and doesn't know the last time the door was opened.
+🔵 Blue indicates the door is opened now, or the wire is disconnected, or the microcontroller rebooted and doesn't know the last time the door was opened.

 ![open](pics/open.jpg) ![closed](pics/closed.jpg)